flokapi/leetcode-explanations/arrays_sliding_window/README.md

-### Approach 2: Variable sized sliding window with for loop
+### Approach 2: Variable sized sliding window with nested loops

 The sum is updated at the beginning of each iteration, therefore there is no risk of a pointer overflow.